qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 ==========================

 QGIS allows you to create new layers in different formats.
-It provides tools for creation from scratch for GeoPackage, Shapefile, SpatiaLite, GPX format and Temporary Scratch layers (aka memory layers).
+It provides tools for creating GeoPackage, Shapefile, SpatiaLite, GPX format and Temporary Scratch layers (aka memory layers).
 Creation of a :ref:`new GRASS layer <creating_new_grass_vectors>` is supported within the GRASS plugin.

 .. index:: New GeoPackage layer